• OPEN AN ACCOUNT

 The Company seeks to promote highest levels of ethical standards in the normal business transactions guided by the value system.
 The SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 mandates formulation of certain policies for listed companies.
 The Policies are reviewed periodically by the Board and are updated based on the need and compliance as per the applicable laws and rules and as amended from time to time.
 The policies are available on the website of the Company.

-Your Directors hereby confirm that the Company has complied with the necessary provisions of the revised Secretarial Standard 1 and Secretarial Standard 2 to the extent applicable to the Company.
+Your Directors hereby confirm that the Company has complied with all the applicable provisions of the Secretarial Standards issued by the Institute of Company Secretaries of India (ICSI)

 42. ACKNOWLEDGEMENTS